 7. Liver disease

 A healthy liver filters toxins from the bloodstream.
 But when the liver is diseased, it’s a serious medical condition that requires veterinary attention.
-Signs include vomiting, diarrhea, and loss of appetite.

-8. New Food
+8. New food

 When you take your dog to the vet for stomach gurgling and not eating, be prepared to give a history of your dog’s symptoms, any feeding changes, and how long since your dog has eaten.
-You should also collect a fresh stool sample and a sample of your dog’s vomit if he’s throwing up.
+You should also collect a fresh stool sample and a sample of your dog’s vomit if they’re throwing up.

 Your veterinarian will conduct a physical exam and run diagnostic tests that may include: